 http://www.conhecendomt.com.br/component/k2/item/488-museu-do-morro-da-caixa-d%C3%A1gua-velha-oferece-aos-visitantes-um-pouca-da-historia-de-cuiab%C3%A1.htmlPosted by Conhecendomt.com.br on Tuesday, 9 July 2013

 Delve deeper into Cuiaba’s rich artistic heritage by visiting the Museu do Morro da Caixa D’agua Velha.
 This modern art museum features a wide variety of exhibitions that include handicrafts, photographs, and art pieces from past eras.
 The museum’s guides are friendly and take time carefully explaining the finer details of the exhibits for visitors.

 Address: Rua Comandante Costa s/n, Centro, Cuiaba, State of Mato Grosso, Brazil

 Website: Museu do Morro da Caixa D'agua Velha (in Portugese)

 9. Orla do Porto

 There are many impressive architectural gems in and around Cuiaba.
 Explore these further by visiting the Orla do Porto, which is located near the port district.
-There are many colorful classical buildings with that exquisite Latin flavor, lining the streets of this homely neighborhood.
+There are many colorful classical buildings with an exquisite Latin flavor, lining the streets of this neighborhood.
 And you may want to kick back with a cocktail at one of the vibrant bars and restaurants to end your day on a high note.

 Orla do Porto